Kenny Chesney leads Academy of Country Music nominees

 By Vernell Hackett

-NASHVILLE, Tenn Kenny Chesney grabbed the lead with nine award nominations on Thursday from the Academy of Country Music, which hands out its prizes on April 1 in Las Vegas.
+NASHVILLE, Tenn, Jan 26 Kenny Chesney grabbed the lead with nine award nominations on Thursday from the Academy of Country Music, which hands out its prizes on April 1 in Las Vegas.

 Jason Aldean was the runner-up with six nods and trio Lady Antebellum had five.